 Working Groups are often referred to as the heart of a PIRG.
 They are semi-autonomous groups of students and community members who organize around specific issues of environmental and social justice.
-These groups operate on a consensus-based decision making model, which aims to reduce as much as possible the coercive elements often times present in other decision making models.

 Upon approved application, a Working Group will receive: